C# vs Java: A Comprehensive Comparison

 C# vs Java: platform support

 Initially confined to Windows devices, C# has substantially broadened its horizons with frameworks like .NET Core and Xamarin.
-Presently, C# developers can develop for various platforms, encompassing macOS, Linux, Android, and iOS.
+Hire C# developers who can develop for various platforms, encompassing macOS, Linux, Android, and iOS.

 Java is widely known for its cross-platform capabilities and is famed for its "Write Once, Run Anywhere" approach.
 Java programs can run on any operating system that supports a Java Virtual Machine (JVM), such as Windows, macOS, Linux, and others.